zevyirmiyahu/pokefarm/README.md

     ![App-Password Screenshot](Images/GmailAppPassword.png)
     - In ```pokefarm/pokefarm-server/src/main/resources``` change email to your email and password given in above step.
     - In ```pokefarm/pokefarm-server/src/main/java/com/pokefarm/app/constants/EmailConstants.java``` Change the ```SENDER``` constant to equal your email.
+3. Config checkstyle in Eclipse:
+    - In Eclipse go to "Help" ⮕ "Eclipse MarketPlace..."
+Then search for CheckStyle Plugin and install.
+    - Update pom.xml to match plugin checkstyle version (currently this project is using Checkstyle 10.4)
-3. Start frontend code ⮕ open pokefarm-client in VS code and in the terminal run: ```npm start```
+4. Start frontend code ⮕ open pokefarm-client in VS code and in the terminal run: ```npm start```
-4. Start backend code ⮕ using Spring Tool Suite, open pokefarm-server and click the run button.
+5. Start backend code ⮕ using Spring Tool Suite, open pokefarm-server and click the run button.
-5. Open a browser and go to: ```http://localhost:3000/``` **Play & Enjoy!**
+6. Open a browser and go to: ```http://localhost:3000/``` **Play & Enjoy!**

 <br/>